Red Tide Karenia brevis

-Red tide algae reproduce in dense concentrations called "blooms", which are visible as discolored patches of water, often reddish in color, and which are characterized by a weak, ammonia-like odor.
+Red tide algae reproduce in dense concentrations called "blooms", which are visible as discolored patches of water, often reddish in color, and are characterized by a weak, ammonia-like odor.
 Red tide blooms often result in thousands of dead fish washing up on Gulf beaches.

 Red tide is a natural phenomenon not caused by humans.
-When temperature, salinity, and nutrients reach certain levels, a massive increase in Gymnodinium breve occurs.
+When temperature, salinity, and nutrients reach certain levels, a massive increase in K. brevis occurs.
 No one knows the exact combination of factors causing red tide, but some experts believe high temperatures combined with a lack of wind and rainfall are usually at the root of red tide blooms.
 There are no known ways that humans can control it, however many scientists around the world are studying red tide.

 It's important to remember that red tide has happened before and the Texas marine environment has always recovered.